TheForceEngine/TheForceEngine.github.io/downloads.md

 ### Version 1.08.000
 **Windows Build** [TheForceEngine-v1.08.000.zip](archive/TheForceEngine-v1.08.000.zip) <br>
-This build contains most of the features slated for version 1.10, with the only major missing feature being internal midi synth support.
+This build contains most of the features slated for version 1.10, with the only major missing feature being internal midi synth support and better Linux packaging.
 This marks the version "official" TFE version with Linux support.

 #### Note For Linux Users
 Linux is now supported but it requires additional setup.
 For now, you will need to compile from the source in order to run Linux.
 You will also need to set up your own midi server, assuming you don't have midi hardware. **Version 1.10 will have integrated midi synthesis options**, which will remove the midi server requirement.
 For more information, see the Linux section of the GitHub [README](https://github.com/luciusDXL/TheForceEngine/blob/master/README.md).

 In addition, a Flatpak/snap (or similar) package is planned for version 1.10, alleviating the need to manually compile the project.
-Think of version 1.08 as "Linux Early Access."
-If you don't want to compile the code or setup a midi server, it might be better to use Windows for now or wait for version 1.10.
+Think of version 1.08 as "Linux Early Access." **If you don't want to compile the code or setup a midi server, it might be better to use Windows for now or wait for version 1.10.**

 * [GitHub Repository](https://github.com/luciusDXL/TheForceEngine)
 * [README](https://github.com/luciusDXL/TheForceEngine/blob/master/README.md)